Altakie/ObsidianVaults/Math/Introduction to DEs.md

 ### Ex 2:
 > Initial Value Problem
-> Suppose this object is dropped from a height of 300m.
-Find its velocity at any time t.
+> Suppose this object is dropped from a height of $300m$.
+Find its velocity at any time $t$ where $v$ satisfies $dv/dt = 9.8 - v/5$.
+How long does it take to fall to the ground.
-> where v satisfies
-> $$
- dv/dt = 9.8 - v/5
- $$
- > How long does it take to fall to the ground.
 How fast will it be falling at the time of impact?

  $$
 \displaylines{